josmar-crwdstffng/angular/aio/content/guide/component/component-structure.md

 1. Search the HTML template for the element tag that matches the value.
 1. Replace the element tag with an instance of the component, the HTML template, and the rendered DOM structure.

-The following code example displays a component with metadata that includes the `selector` property.
+In the following code example, a component with metadata includes the `selector` property.

 <code-example format="typescript" header="A component with metadata for CSS selector" language="typescript">